hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS is to Meaning what DNS is to Location.
 It is decentralized, permissionless, and fixes the "hallucination at the root" problem that currently plagues AI systems.

+Anchor locality requirement
+All mandatory HESS / DFH meaning anchors (/type, /entity, /url, /canonical, /sitemap) MUST be served from the same domain as the stack root.
+This ensures semantic intent and provenance are bound to a domain the publisher controls.
+Anchors MAY reference external identifiers or resources but MUST NOT relocate authoritative declarations off-domain.
 ---

 🏁 30-Second Verification